Equal and Equivalent Sets

 Frequently Asked Questions (FAQs)

-Equal sets contain the same or equal elements as the other and they suggest that there is a one-to-one relationship in which each member of one of the sets is also a member of the other without duplication or omission of any element.
+Equal sets can be defined as those sets that contain the same or equal elements as the other and they suggest that there is a one-to-one relationship in which each member of one of the sets is also a member of the other without duplication or omission of any element.
 Two sets having the same number of elements are called equivalent sets.

-2. Give an example of equal and equivalent set.
+2. Give examples of equal and equivalent sets.

 3. What is a comparable set?